Table of Contents

 People who have suffered trauma, especially early childhood trauma, are particularly at-risk.

-Because each person’s circumstances and substance use will be unique, there is no way to set a definitive roadmap or timeline each person will travel along the road to addiction, although the stages outlined below will apply to most people.
+Because each person’s circumstances and substance use will be unique, there is no way to set a definitive roadmap or timeline each person will travel along the road to addiction, although the five stages outlined here generally apply to most people.

 The 5 Stages of Addiction